 For the nine years Texas remained an independent republic, recognized by many countries, but not Mexico.
 Texas was cultivated by England and France, who saw an independent Texas as a balance to the United States in North America.
 By 1845 the British convinced the Mexican Government to recognize Texan independence to forestall annexation by the United States, but it was too late.
 Mexico acknowledged Texas's independence, with the condition that Texas would not join Mexico's aggressive northern neighbor, the United States.

 In 1845, the political climate proved more favorable to the request for statehood.
+James K. Polk, a pro-slave Democrat, had been elected president in November 1844.
 On June 23, 1845, a joint resolution of the Congress of Texas voted in favor of annexation by the United States.
 Acknowledging the idea of Manifest Destiny that had seized the American public, Secretaries of State Upshur and Calhoun negotiated a treaty of annexation with the Republic of Texas, but the treaty was rejected by the Senate due in large measure to the opposition of Northern senators.
 Recognizing that the two-thirds Senate vote required to ratify a treaty was unattainable, President John Tyler presented a simple declaration of the annexation of Texas to Congress, which passed it by joint resolution.
 On December 29, 1845, Texas officially became the twenty-eighth state in the Union although the formal transfer of government did not take place until February 19, 1846.

 The annexation led to a break in diplomatic relations with Mexico, which had never formally recognized Texas independence, and created a US-Mexico boundary dispute.
 The historic southern border of Texas had been the Nueces River, the border recognized by the Mexican Government, while the United States recognized the Rio Grande River, the border claimed by Texas based on the treaties Santa Anna was forced to sign after his capture.